jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 #### Making one yourself
 As mentioned before, Haskell.nix works _on top_ of either a `stack.yaml` or `cabal.project` project definition.
-You don't need the tools _themselves_, but you will need a valid project.
+You don't need `stack` or `cabal` _themselves_, but you will need a valid project.
 So the first order of business is to set that up.
-It doesn't really matter how you do this (you probably already have a preferred way already).
+It doesn't really matter how you do this, and you might already have a preferred way, but if not I recommend using Stack's `stack new` command.
+Again, you only need to do this once.

 Once done, you need to set up `Haskell.nix`.
 This is typically done by adding two Nix files; one that describes the project, and one that describes your development shell.
 The Haskell.nix manual has clear instructions for both parts, see [Scaffolding](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started/#scaffolding) and [How to get a development shell](https://input-output-hk.github.io/haskell.nix/tutorials/development/#how-to-get-a-development-shell).
-Getting the tools we want is a matter of adding them to the `tools` section in the `shellFor`.
+Getting the tools we want is a matter of adding them to the `tools` section in the `shellFor` section in `shell.nix`.
-You don't actually have to specify their versions, you can put `"latest"`.
+As you can see you don't actually have to specify their versions, you can put `"latest"`.

 For reference, here are my [`pkgs.nix`](https://github.com/jonascarpay/template-haskell/blob/master/pkgs.nix) (what's called `default.nix` in the manual) and [`shell.nix`](https://github.com/jonascarpay/template-haskell/blob/master/shell.nix).